 Functional Food Hack: A lot of fortified foods and dietary supplements are marketed as functional foods.
 Also called “nutraceuticals,” these include many processed products made with cereal grains, juices and meal replacement shakes.
 Though functional foods can be fortified, enriched or enhanced with nutrients or other health-promoting ingredients, unprocessed or minimally processed foods are the most beneficial and better for overall wellness.

 For centuries, garlic has been used medicinally for diseases and illnesses ranging from heart disease, high-blood pressure and cancer, to diabetes, inflammation and even the common cold.
 Often referred to as “Mother Nature’s Underground Pharmacy,” garlic contains many unique phytonutrients that boast powerful antibacterial, antioxidant and anti-inflammatory effects.
-Notably, garlic is most effective when it’s freshly crushed, cut or chewed.
+Notably, freshly crushed, cut or chewed garlic is most effective.

 Garlic Hack: Besides its medicinal benefits, garlic is one of the best all-natural, all-around seasonings you can find.
 Whether meats or pastas, salads or salad dressings, just a single clove of this pungent, spicy, yet sweet spice can bring virtually any food to life.
 For prevention and overall good health, add at least three cloves of fresh garlic to your daily diet.